openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_common.md

 In many cases, a network expects a pre-processed image.
 It is advised not to perform any unnecessary steps in the code:
 - Model Optimizer can efficiently incorporate the mean and normalization (scale) values into a model (for example, to the weights of the first convolution).
 For more details, see the [relevant Model Optimizer command-line options](../MO_DG/prepare_model/Additional_Optimizations.md).
 - Let OpenVINO accelerate other means of [Image Pre-processing and Conversion](../OV_Runtime_UG/preprocessing_overview.md).
-- Data which already are in the "on-device" memory can be input directly by using the [remote tensors API of the GPU Plugin](../OV_Runtime_UG//supported_plugins/GPU_RemoteTensor_API.md).
+- Data which is already in the "on-device" memory can be input directly by using the [remote tensors API of the GPU Plugin](../OV_Runtime_UG//supported_plugins/GPU_RemoteTensor_API.md).

 @anchor async_api
 ## Prefer OpenVINO Async API